A lightened up recipe for toaster oven garlic fries covered in sweet roasted garlic, olive oil and parsley. Just like the ballpark but better for you!

 Ballpark concessions are where diets go to die.

 For years I was a diehard churro fan but then came garlic fries.
-It was like eating crispy home fries covered in salty oil and pungent garlic.
+They’re like eating mini crispy baked potatoes covered in salty oil and pungent garlic.

-With this toaster oven recipe you get a plate of garlic fries with a side of extra roasted garlic that will keep in your fridge for two weeks, if it lasts that long.
+With this recipe you get a plate of garlic fries with a side of extra roasted garlic that will keep in your fridge for two weeks.
+If it lasts that long.

 Toaster Oven Garlic Fries – Step By Step

 - Wrap the garlic tightly in foil and set aside on prepared baking sheet (but do not put it in the oven just yet).

 Wash and slice the potatoes into sticks.
 Place sliced potatoes in a bowl and toss with oil, salt and pepper.

 Arrange potatoes in a single layer on the baking sheet with wrapped garlic.
 Bake at 425 F for 30 to 35 minutes turning the fries once around the 15 minute mark.